mishra5047/EmployeeManagmentApp/README.md

     "Contains the utility functions / classes, and wrapper class for the response from API that are used throughout the application"

 ## viewmodel -
-    "Contains the classes for the activity/fragment viewmodels and their factories"
+    "Contains the classes for the activity/fragment viewmodels"

 ## res -
     "Contains the resources used throughout the application, like - drawable, layout, navigation, and values."

+## di -
+    "Contains the Application Class required by Hilt"

 ## ⛏️ Built With <a name = "tech_stack"></a>